 Employee Pay Basis

 Employees can be classified as either Hourly or Salary employees.
 This classification is called Pay Basis (formerly Compensation Type) and is used to specify which fields need data.
+You can manually add/update an employee's salary by going to the employee's profile: Profile > Compensation > Annual Base Salary > Edit

 An employee paid Hourly, must have an Hourly Rate and an Hours per Week.
 The system will use the company default Benefit hours multiplier (under Benefits > Enrollment Settings) for all employees, which is defaulted to 40 hours but can be changed as needed.
 If for example, all hourly employees in the company work 28 hours, you can change the company's Benefit hours multiplier to 28.
 You can override the company default for specific employees by entering a different number in the employee's Hours Per Week field under their profile (or when initially adding/importing the employee).

 When calculating Annual Base Salary (hourly rate/hours per week/52) for an hourly employee, the system will pull in either the company default Benefit hours multiplier, or the employee's specific Hours Per Week if one had been set previously.
 Hourly employees who don't work the same # of hours per week, should use the average hours over 52 weeks as their Hours Per Week.
-The Annual Base Salary will be calculated by Hourly Rate x Hours per Week x 52 weeks.
+The Annual Base Salary will be calculated by Hourly Rate x Hours Per Week x 52 weeks.
 If this employee is eligible for income based benefits, and this calculated value is NOT the value used for benefits, add the actual amount in the Annual Benefits Salary field.

 An employee who is not paid Hourly is paid on a Salary basis, and must have an Annual Base Salary.
 This value may be $0 for a commissioned employee.
 If this employee is eligible for income-based benefits, and this value is NOT the value used for benefits, add the actual amount in the Annual Benefits Salary field.